 Relative Reference in Conditional Formatting in Google Sheets

-Relative reference in conditional formatting is not a matter of concern in Google Sheets if the cell-range to highlight and the conditions are within the same sheet.
-It’s a concern if it’s in two different sheets in the same file!
+Relative reference in conditional formatting is not a matter of concern in Google Sheets if the cell range to highlight and the conditions are within the same sheet.
+It’s a concern only when they are in two different sheets in the same file!

 Unlike normal worksheet formulas, the formulas in conditional formatting, known as formula rules, require the INDIRECT function to refer to another sheet.

-As you may know, the Indirect function uses cell reference as a string.
-So when we use Indirect to refer to a cell in Google Sheets, in ‘normal’ way, relative cell reference has no effect.
+As you may know, the INDIRECT function uses a cell reference as a string.
+So when we use INDIRECT to refer to a cell in Google Sheets in a ‘normal’ way, relative cell reference has no effect.

 Syntax: INDIRECT(cell_reference_as_string, [is_A1_notation])

-But we can overcome that by using the ROW and COLUMN functions within the ADDRESS function as the cell_reference_as_string argument in Indirect.
+But we can overcome that by using the ROW and COLUMN functions within the ADDRESS function as the cell_reference_as_string argument inside INDIRECT.

-In this post let’s learn how to apply relative reference in conditional formatting when two sheets in the same file involved in Google Sheets.
+In this post, let’s learn how to apply Relative Cell Reference in Conditional Formatting when two sheets are involved in the same Google Sheets file.

 Relative Cell Reference in Conditional Formatting in the Same Sheet

-The relative cell reference helps us to use a single conditional format formula to an entire row or column range.
-So no need for you to create formula rules for each cell or row/column.
+Relative cell reference helps us use a single conditional format formula across an entire row or column range.
+So, no need to create separate formula rules for each cell or row/column.

-Let me start with a column range as it’s most common conditional formatting.
+Let me start with a column range, as it’s the most common scenario in conditional formatting.

 Formula for a Column Range

-Here is one example.
-I want to highlight values in A2:A if B2:B is “Pending”.
-Both the values are in the same sheet.
-How to do that?
+Here’s an example.
+I want to highlight values in A2:A if B2:B is “Pending.”
+Both values are in the same sheet.
+How do I do that?

-Here is the required formula which you must insert in the menu Format > Conditional formatting > Format rules.
-There select “Custom formula is” and insert the below formula.
+Here is the formula you must insert via Format > Conditional formatting > Format rules, and then select “Custom formula is.”

 =B2="Pending"